General Liability Self-Insurance

 GL and EPL Claims

-Any time claims are made against the University, Risk Advisory and Insurance Services – along with the University’s third-party administrator (TPA) – respond by investigating the charges.
-Costs related to general liability claims, including legal fees, are funded by the program.
-You should always report any incidents to the appropriate campus authorities (police, fire, etc.) and Risk Advisory and Insurance Services (RAIS) as quickly as possible.
+When claims are filed against the University, Risk Advisory and Insurance Services (RAIS) and the University's third-party administrator (TPA) investigate.
+Legal fees and related costs are covered by the program.
+Incidents should be reported promptly to appropriate campus authorities (police, fire, etc.) and to RAIS.

-For more information about General Liability or Employment Practices Liability, please contact John Toal.
+For more information on General or Employment Practices Liability, contact John Toal.

 Loss Control

-3. If a visitor to UCSF reports to you that they have been injured on UCSF premises, ask the visitor if they require medical assistance, refer them to the UCSF Emergency Department, and/or call 911 if necessary.
-Even if the person did not require medical assistance, please report the incident immediately.
+3. If a visitor reports an injury, ask if they require assistance, refer them to UCSF Emergency, and call 911 if necessary.
+Regardless of treatment, report the incident immediately.